 Although he couldn’t fix Bruce’s wheel, I made a purchase to fix my butt.
 I had mailed home my sheepskin bicycle seat cover after we left the Appalachians, and some rough roads after that had me wishing I hadn’t.
 Here I invested in a Spenco seat cover, which felt like sitting on jelly.
 I could immediately sit comfortably again.

 The bike shop owner put us in touch with a shop in Hutchinson.
 Instead of taking US 50 directly, we avoided traffic by zigzagging by way of Hesston and Buhler.
 But we had to veer off the TransAmerica Route again, but this time we found a quiet road… quiet except for the wind.

 We were blessed with tailwinds, but they got so strong that the cottonwood seeds and other light road debris actually blew past us.
 The temperature dropped and the sky darkened.
 When we reached Harley’s bike shop in Hutchinson, the owner told us a tornado warning had been issued.

 Harley — that’s his nickname because he used to race motorbikes — stayed open late to help us and fiddled with Bruce’s wheel for a couple of hours, but fixed it.
 He’d been counting the day’s receipts when we got there and left a wad of cash out on his desk while he worked on Bruce’s bike.

 Harley was added to our ever-lengthening list of people who trusted us and went out of their way to help us.
-It had happened a few times in the first month of the trip, but it was a daily occurrence in Kansas.
+It had happened a few times in the first month of the trip, but it had been a daily occurrence so far in Kansas.

 Later he gave us the keys to the Lutheran hostel next door where we spent the night — he didn’t think camping outdoors was a good idea in this weather.